In Syria, Opposition Stages Massive Protests

 NPR's Deborah Amos has been monitoring developments in Syria from neighboring Lebanon.

-Mr. WISSAM TARIF (Founder, Insan): It is a big deal.
+WISSAM TARIF: It is a big deal.
 It shows that the protestors are getting more organized.

 AMOS: How many Syrians would have watched live coverage?

 TARIF: It's Friday, so every Syrian living inside the country or outside the country was watching that.

 AMOS: Gauging viewership is difficult, but the protests appeared to be the largest yet, says Salmon Shaikh, the head of the Brookings Institution in the Middle East.
 He spoke from Washington.